 - Rule 1: A mask layer is always placed beneath the photo or paper or other element that is going to be clipped to it.

-- Rule 2: The photo (or paper or other element) must be larger that the mask.
+- Rule 2: The photo (or paper or other element) must be larger than the mask.

 - You can only clip only successive layers.

-- The name of the base layer to which other layers are group will always be underlined.
+- The name of the base layer to which other layers are grouped will always be underlined.

 - The thumbnails for the layers that are clipped to the base will always be indented and will display the clipping mask icon.